Pulmonary Hypertension

 Symptoms of Pulmonary Hypertension

-The symptoms of pulmonary hypertension can vary depending on the severity and progression of the disease.
+The signs of pulmonary hypertension can vary depending on the severity and progression of the disease.
 Common symptoms include:

 Diagnosis of Pulmonary Hypertension

-Diagnosing pulmonary hypertension involves a combination of clinical evaluation, imaging studies, and specialized tests.
+Pulmonary hypertension diagnosis involves a combination of clinical evaluation, imaging studies, and specialized tests.
 Common diagnostic methods include:

-• Chest X-ray: A chest X-ray can provide images of the lungs and heart, helping to detect any enlargement of the pulmonary arteries or right ventricle.
+• Chest X-ray: Can detect enlargement of the pulmonary arteries or right ventricle.

-• Pulmonary Function Tests (PFTs): PFTs measure lung function and can help identify underlying lung diseases contributing to PH.
+• Pulmonary Function Tests (PFTs): Help identify underlying lung diseases.

-• Blood Tests: Blood tests can help identify underlying causes of PH, such as autoimmune diseases or genetic disorders.
+• Blood Tests: Can help identify underlying causes such as autoimmune or genetic disorders.

 Treatments for Pulmonary Hypertension